NIEM/NIEM.github.io/json/data/index.md

 NIEM JSON is self-describing because:

-* It is always associated with a JSON-LD context
+* It is always associated with a JSON-LD context.
-* That context maps each key string to a URI for a data element
+* That context maps each key string to a URI for a data element.
-* The resource for that URI is machine-readable documentation of the data element's meaning
+* The resource for that URI is machine-readable documentation of the data element's meaning.

 This means that developers and data scientists can always tell whether a key in one resource has the same meaning as a key in another